 The Chicago Police Department released dash cam video of the Laquan McDonald shooting.
-Although most dash camera video recordings include an audio track, this dash cam video did not include audio.
-In a heightened state of concern, concerned citizens believed that the audio portion of the video recording was intentionally deleted or altered.
+Although most dash camera video recordings include an audio track, this did not.
+Concerned citizens believed that the audio portion of the video recording was intentionally deleted or altered.
 We previously explored why there could be an …Read More

 So why is video authentication important?
 As a video forensic expert, I often find that videos submitted into litigation are not an original as the person admitting has stated.
 Instead, they are copies that have been altered to only contain the events they want the Trier of fact to see. …Read More